 You Can Depend On Us For Nonparental Custody Issues

 In certain circumstances, a court may grant custody to grandparents, aunts, uncles, adult siblings or other interested parties.
 To petition for nonparental custody, you must assert that both parents have abandoned the child or are unfit because of abuse, neglect, addictions or mental illness.
 Clement Law Center has successfully sued for custody on behalf of grandparents and others, usually when they have already been sheltering and providing for the child.
 Obtaining formal custody allows the grandparents or relatives to act on the child’s behalf regarding education, health care and other official matters.

 Contact A Seasoned Custody Lawyer Today

-Contact Clement Law Center to arrange a free, initial consultation.
+Contact Clement Law Center to arrange a initial consultation.
 Call 253-357-5395, or email us.
 We serve the greater Seattle-Tacoma area, Pierce County and King County from three convenient locations in Federal Way, Bellevue and Seattle.